Skip to main content

 • Deliberate and concealed: 30–100% of unpaid tax

 Add daily interest on outstanding balances, plus late payment surcharges at 30 days, 6 months, and 12 months.
-The investigation lookback window extends to 6 years for careless errors and 20 years for deliberate non-disclosure.
+The investigation lookback window extends to 4 years for innocent errors, 6 years for careless errors, and 20 years for deliberate non-disclosure.

 If you receive a nudge letter

-You have 60 days to respond.
-The letter isn't a formal enquiry — HMRC frames it as "encouraging voluntary compliance" — but ignoring it escalates the matter.
-You need to review your trading history, recalculate your gains using HMRC's matching rules (same-day, 30-day bed and breakfast, then Section 104 pool), and either confirm your return is correct or amend it.
+Use the response deadline printed on your letter.
+The letter may not be a formal enquiry, but ignoring it can lead to further compliance action.
+Review the relevant trading history, recalculate your gains using HMRC's matching rules (same-day, 30-day bed and breakfast, then Section 104 pool), and either confirm your return is correct or amend it.
+We've mapped the three response paths (self-serve, Concierge, accountant) on our HMRC letter response guide page.

 The 64,982 letters sent in 2024/25 were based on pre-CARF data.
-The next wave will be based on comprehensive, identity-linked transaction records reported directly by exchanges.
+The next wave may draw on identity-linked annual transaction information reported by service providers.
 The bar for "I didn't know" is about to get much higher.

 What to do now